nRF24/CircuitPython_nRF24L01/README.rst

 -------------------------------

 * as of yet, no [intended] implementation for Multiceiver mode (up to 6 TX nRF24L01 "talking" to 1 RX nRF24L01 simultaneously).
 Although this might be acheived easily using the "automatic retry delay" (ard) and "automatic retry count" (arc) attributes set accordingly (varyingly high).
+* for reason(s) unknown, a nRF24L01 driven by this library will not "talk" to a nRF24L01 on an Arduino driven by the `TMRh20 RF24 library <http://tmrh20.github.io/RF24/>`_.
+There is no problems when a nRF24L01 driven by this library "talks" to another nRF24L01 that's also driven by this library. `Other Arduino-based nRF24L01 libraries are available <https://playground.arduino.cc/InterfacingWithHardware/Nrf24L01/>`_, but they have not been tested to communicate with this CircuitPython-nRF24L01 library.

 Dependencies
 =============